Ebonya Washington: Economics Profession and Race/Ethnicity

-Washington became the co-chair on the Committee on the Status of Minority Groups in the Economics Profession (CSMGEP) in 2018.
+Washington was the co-chair on the Committee on the Status of Minority Groups in the Economics Profession (CSMGEP) from 2018 to 2024.
 The CSMGEP has a website which hosts minority job candidates in economics, publishes a yearly newsletter titled the Minority Report, and provides links and resources for making the economics profession more diverse.
 It also runs three programs to increase the representation of Blacks in the profession: a Summer Training Program, a Mentoring Program, and a Summer Economics Fellows Program.
 Yet, it was reported that in 2016 only 3% of PhD degrees in economics went to Blacks.
 Washington has written and lectured extensively about the difficulties for African Americans in the economics profession.
 In October 2020, Washington and her co-chair Gary Hoover, pushed the American Economic Association to implement 5 new programs on diversity including an undergraduate essay prize in honor of Andrew Brimmer, a travel grant for underrepresented minorities, and a seed grant for economics departments to start programs aimed at diversity and inclusion.